cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 •	Peter Cowsar:
 &nbsp;&nbsp; I got the database to a functional stage that could be used to test and create the application.
 &nbsp;&nbsp; I could have helped initiate the process of joining the database with the other application components.
+•	Jacob Gotcher: I built the front side website and coded the initial app.py driver file.
+•	Jon-Paul Kasper: Classes for the backend using python
+•	Cameron Valdez: Python backend working to integrate the database.

 _WHAT MIGHT BE IMPEDING US FROM PERFORMING BETTER_
 •	The team's various schedules are not very compatible.
 Multiple meet ups are necessary to meet with every group member.